 Like most STIs, Chlamydia doesn’t always present symptoms in men.
 You may still have Chlamydia, but experience what’s called an asymptomatic infection.
 When Chlamydia does present signs and symptoms, they are almost identical to symptoms of Gonorrhoea.
 Therefore looking for symptoms alone is not a reliable way to identify a case of Chlamydia.
 This is why you should test for Chlamydia and other STIs regularly while you are sexually active.

-For those who feel they may be showing symptoms of Chlamydia, these are the signs you should look out for that may indicate you have the clam.
+For those who feel they may be showing symptoms of Chlamydia, these are the symptoms you should look out for that may indicate you have the clam.

 1. Discharge from the tip of your penis